zeffii/ztrk/readme.md

 basic basic for now.

-I decided to get a max/msp license because of gen~ and jsui.
+I decided to get a max/msp license because of gen~ and jsui/v8ui/rnbo.
 The goal is to make a tracker interface that will turn max/msp into a playground where i can make and trigger synths exactly the way i want, and hook them up in a modular way to effects.
 Rather than moaning about the things that i perceive as limitations in other tools/trackers.
 My main issue is that i want to be able to control the creative part entirely via a keyboard, or via a scripting interface, if i want to.

 Some milestones i will need to tackle, in no particular order